Kyle-Ross/Kyle-Ross/README.md

-## 🚀 Hi, I'm Kyle Ross
+## Hi, I'm Kyle Ross

-I'm a Business Intelligence Specialist who loves my work.
-I enjoy taking a problem and working out a repeatable solution using Python and whatever other tool is necessary.
-My best work is backed with extensive documentation and ready to be quickly redeployed next time the need arises.
-I most enjoy the projects that let me lay a foundation for future efficiency in my data career.

-## 💡 Some of my projects on Github...

-⚡️ [Movie Tracker Data Flow](https://github.com/Kyle-Ross/Movie-Tracker-Data-Flow) - Live updated stats on my movie watching habits, through Python, Tableau and the IMDb API

-⚡️ [OpenAI dialogue generator](https://github.com/Kyle-Ross/openai-dialogue-generator) - simulate dialogue between imaginary characters with you in the driver's seat

-⚡️ [ABS Census Merger](https://github.com/Kyle-Ross/abs-census-merger) - for quick and easy census data prep

-## 🛠 Skills (so far)
+I'm a seasoned Australian Business Intelligence professional who likes to code.
+I take great satisfaction in solving difficult problems with lasting solutions that everyone can understand.
+I'm driven to constantly learn, improve and build.

+You can see some of my projects here on Github, which demonstrate my approach to problems.
+Feel free to make use of any of it, and I'm always keen to chat if you want to reach out.

+## Tech Stack

-Python, SQL, Snowflake, Power BI, DAX, Tableau, OpenAI API integration, Alteryx, AutoHotKey
+Python, SQL, Snowflake, Power BI, DAX, Tableau, OpenAI, Alteryx, AutoHotKey